InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 A description of the command, what it does, what it’s meant for, when to use it and how.
 ```

-Using the IAB TCF v2.0 as an example, the `getVendorList`command would be defined as:
+Using the IAB TCF CA v1.0 as an example, the `getVendorList`command would be defined as:

 ```
 getVendorList

-Command:     iabtcfeuv2.getVendorList
+Command:     iabtcfcav1.getVendorList

 Callback:    function (gvl: GlobalVendorList, success: boolean)